tnebooks/10th-social-science/content.en/geography/india-resources-and-industries/_index.md

 Iron and steel industry is called a basic metallurgical industry as its finished product is used as raw material by host of other industries.
 Several industries like engineering, heavy machines and machine tools, automobile, locomotives and railway equipment industries use iron and steel as their primary raw material.
 Due to this, the steel producing capacity of a country is generally taken as an indicator of its level of industrial development.

-The first attempt to produce iron and steel unit was set up at Porto Novo in Tamil nadu in 1830.

 The modernization of the industry was started in 1907 with the establishment of Tata Iron and Steel Company at Sakchi, now called Jamshedpur.
 Iron and steel industry of India is mainly concentrated in the states of Jharkhand, West Bengal and Odisha.
 Proximity to the coal fields of Jharia, Raniganj, Bokaro and Karanpura and the iron ore mines of Mayurbhanj, Keonjar and Brona are responsible for this.
-This area also

-has sufficient deposits of limestone, dolomite, manganese and silicon which are required for the industry.
+This area also  has sufficient deposits of limestone, dolomite, manganese and silicon which are required for the industry.

 **Automobile Industry**